0x5eba/Skin-Cancer-Segmentation/README.md

 ## Setup

 1) Download the dataset from https://isic-archive.com/
+    - You can download it with : python3 download_dataset.py

 2) python3 create_dataset.py : to get the numpy format of the image and the mask